- Founders in the Cloud

 Endless advice – There are well-meaning folks sharing advice about startups, just remember that their advice is from their own lens of experience and may be outdated.

 Perfect MVP – It’s an MVP, it is not supposed to be perfect.
-It is meant to being a starting point.
+It is meant to be a starting point.
 The process of refinement to shape your product is a journey that will never end.

 Outsourced development – For a basic MVP it is fine to use a hired developer or developer shop, but anything more is asking for trouble ahead.
 Own your tech as soon as possible.